klevente/zero2prod-exercises/README.md

 ## Error Handling

 Errors should be logged when they are handled, so if the error is being propagated upstream via `?` or `return Err(...)`, the error should not be logged - the only reasonable operation would be to add additional context to it via these propagating layers.

+## Database

+After adding/updating queries that are run by `sqlx`, run `cargo sqlx prepare` and check the resulting files into Git to make CI work.